This statement is to be completed for a relevant acquisition made in a landholder on or after 1 July 2012 and is completed via our online SmartForm.

-1) This statement must be completed and lodged with the State Revenue Office within 30 days of the date a relevant acquisition is made in a landholder.
+1) This statement must be completed and lodged with the State Revenue Office within 30 days after the date that a relevant acquisition is made in a landholder.
 Both the acquirer of the relevant acquisition and the landholder in which the acquisition was made are required to complete and lodge a statement - see section 83 of the Duties Act 2000 (the Act).
-To reduce compliance costs, a landholder is not required to separately lodge a statement if the acquirer has lodged a statement within the requisite 30-day period.
-If neither the acquirer nor the landholder lodges a statement within the requisite 30 day period, penalties may be imposed on both parties.
-In cases involving the conversion of a private company or unit trust scheme to a listed company or public unit trust scheme, the landholder in which the acquisition was made is required to complete and lodge this statement with us within 30 days of the date of the relevant acquisition (see sections 89B and 89C of the Act).
+To reduce compliance costs, a landholder is not required to separately lodge a statement if the acquirer has lodged a statement within the 30-day timeframe.
+If neither the acquirer nor the landholder lodges a statement within this time, penalties may be imposed on both parties.
+In cases involving the conversion of a private company to a listed company or a private or wholesale unit trust scheme to a public unit trust scheme, the landholder in which the acquisition was made is required to complete and lodge this statement within 30 days after the date of the relevant acquisition (see sections 89B and 89C of the Act).

 3) Section 78 of the Act sets out the meaning of the term ‘relevant acquisition’.
 In summary, the section provides that a person makes a relevant acquisition if:

-a) The person acquires an interest in a landholder –
+a) The person acquires an interest in a landholder that:

-i.
-That is of itself a significant interest in the landholder, or
+i. is of itself a significant interest in the landholder, or

-ii.
-That amounts to a significant interest in the landholder when aggregated with all current and past acquisitions of interests made in the landholder by the person, an associated person, or any other person in an associated transaction, or
+ii. amounts to a significant interest in the landholder when aggregated with all current and past acquisitions of interests made in the landholder by the person, an associated person, or any other person in an associated transaction.

 b) After an interest referred to above was acquired, the person, an associated person or any other person whose interest was aggregated as set out in sub paragraph (a)(ii) above, acquires a further interest in the landholder.

-Note: For the purpose of determining whether a relevant acquisition has been made, certain interests are disregarded including:
+Note: For the purpose of determining whether a relevant acquisition has been made, certain interests are disregarded including interests acquired before:

-i) interests acquired before 15 November 1987 or at a time when the landholder did not hold land in Victoria (see section 78(5) of the Act),
+i) 15 November 1987 or at a time when the landholder did not hold land in Victoria (see section 78(5) of the Act),

-ii) interests acquired before 1 July 2009 in a landholder that is either a private company, a private unit trust scheme, a wholesale unit trust scheme or a public unit trust scheme (see clause 31(2) of schedule 2 to the Act), and
+ii) 1 July 2009 in a landholder that is either a private company, a private unit trust scheme, a wholesale unit trust scheme or a public unit trust scheme (see clause 31(2) of schedule 2 to the Act), and

-iii) interests acquired before 1 July 2012 in a landholder that is a listed company (see clause 31(3) of schedule 2 to the Act).
+iii) 1 July 2012 in a landholder that is a listed company (see clause 31(3) of schedule 2 to the Act).

 4) Section 79 of the Act sets out the meanings for the terms ‘interest’ and ‘significant interest’.
 It provides that a person has an interest in a landholder if the person has an entitlement (otherwise than as a creditor or other person to whom the landholder is liable), whether directly or through another person, to a distribution of property from the landholder on a winding up of the landholder.
-A person who has an interest in a landholder has a significant interest in the landholder if the person, in the event of a distribution of all property of the landholder immediately after the interest was acquired, would be entitled to:
+A person who has an interest in a landholder has a significant interest in the landholder if the person, in the event of a distribution of all property of the landholder immediately after the interest was acquired, would be entitled to, in the case of a landholder that is a:

-a) In the case of a landholder that is a private unit trust scheme – 20 per cent or more of the property distributed, or
+a) Private unit trust scheme – 20% or more of the property distributed, or

-b) In the case of a landholder that is a private company or a wholesale unit trust scheme – 50 per cent or more of the property distributed, or
+b) Private company or a wholesale unit trust scheme – 50% or more of the property distributed, or

 5) Section 80 of the Act outlines how an interest in a landholder may be acquired.
 It provides that a person acquires an interest if the person obtains an interest beneficially, including if the person’s interest increases, in the landholder regardless of how it is obtained or increased.
 A person may also acquire an interest if the capacity in which the person held the interest changes.
 To avoid doubt, it is not necessary to have a transfer of shares or units for the acquisition of an interest in a landholder.
 Consequently, a person may acquire an interest in a landholder by way of:

-a) The purchase, gift, allotment or issue of a share or unit,
+a) Purchase, gift, allotment or issue of a share or unit.

-b) The cancellation, redemption or surrender of a share or unit,
+b) Cancellation, redemption or surrender of a share or unit.

-c) The abrogation or alteration of a right pertaining to a share or unit, and
+c) Abrogation or alteration of a right pertaining to a share or unit.

-d) The payment of an amount owing for a share or unit.
+d) Payment of an amount owing for a share or unit.

-7) Section 81 of the Act sets out when the acquisition of an economic entitlement in a private landholder or its land holdings may be regarded a relevant acquisition in the landholder.
-It only applies if the economic entitlement acquired by a person either alone or together with an associated person was acquired other than by way of a relevant acquisition dutiable under section 78 of the Act and amounts to an interest of 50 per cent or more in the private landholder.
-Aggregation of economic entitlements is limited to a 3 year period and excludes all entitlements acquired before 1 July 2012.
+7) Section 81 of the Act sets out when the acquisition of an economic entitlement in a private landholder may be regarded a relevant acquisition in the landholder.
+It only applies if the economic entitlement acquired by a person either alone or together with an associated person was acquired other than by way of a relevant acquisition dutiable under section 78 of the Act and amounts to an interest of 50% or more of the economic benefit to which it relates.
+Aggregation of economic entitlements is limited to a 3-year period and excludes all entitlements acquired before 1 July 2012.
 If section 81 applies, a relevant acquisition is taken to have occurred to the extent of the percentage acquired unless the Commissioner determines a lesser percentage interest is appropriate in the circumstances (see section 81 of the Act for further details and the meaning of an ‘economic entitlement’).

 9) Section 72 of the Act defines a ‘land holding’ as an interest in land other than the estate or interest of a mortgagee, chargee or other secured creditor or a profit à prendre.
-The term ‘land’ however is not denied in the Act.
-Based on section 38 of the Interpretation of Legislation Act 1984 (Vic), ‘land’ for the purposes of the Act includes land covered by water and any estate, interest, easement, servitude, privilege or right in or over land, such as a lease.
+From 1 July 2019, it also includes:

 11) To be a direct land holding of a company, the interest held by the company in the land must be a beneficial interest.
 To be a direct land holding of a unit trust scheme, the interest must be held by the trustee of the scheme in its capacity as trustee or a custodian or other agent in the capacity as custodian or agent of the trustee of the scheme (see section 72 of the Act).